fwmm/fwmm.github.io/_drafts/future-of-work.md

     ibm watson defeats jeopardy champions, 2011
     imagenet challenge 2012 (10% jump to 85% accuracy against human average 95%, now "super" human 97.7%)
     alphago defeats lee sedol 4-1, 2016

+socio-economic evolution:
+    1800 <4% urbanization
+    2006 >50%
+    2014 >80%

+there is a sense that convergence of technological advances (ai, robotics, iot, crispr, nano, crypto...) is bringing a 4th industrial revolution with big promisses and big threats

+all of those developments are expected to impact deeply the way we live, but the biggest elephant in the room probably from various perspectives but certainly from a labour market one seems to be ai/robotics

+And that's understandable because ai brings with it the prospect of human labour replacement, at minimum, and complete human obsolescence ultimately. are those concerns rooted in reality?

+i will focus on the technological aspects and leave the socio-economical, at least on this first pass, to my colleagues on this panel. what (if any) are the technology foundations of this new wave of both euphoria and anxiety?

+robocalypse (human level ai) is still far ahead (singularity forecasts, computing power still not there, it's not just about flops, open/complex real world requires learning, architecture/paradigm change to networks, simulation and physical realization, simulation energy efficiency still very far from brain, neuromorphic hardware still very far from brain, network sizes still frog-size, human size forecast around 2050, but possibly not enough due to brain node complexity).

+but u don't need human level ai to disrupt the labour markets (specific tasks may be took over by frogs)

+and recent advances in ai, especially deep learning, give good reason for concern for those on the pessimistic side (techniques, large data sets, hardware => results)

+the truth is technology does kill jobs - while at the same time create others. and we are historically very bad at predicting what new jobs will be created. will things be net positive this time as before? optimists are reasonably extrapolating from the past while pessimists have a point that there is now gurantee the future will repeat the past. are the frogs coming for your job?
 -->

 O trabalho é um aspecto central não só da economia, mas da própria cultura e até mesmo da psique humana na era moderna (moderno aqui no sentido histórico, iniciando por volta do séc.
 16).
 Não é por acaso, portanto, que em diversas ocasiões no passado vivemos "crises de ansiedade" em relação a uma possível ameaça generalizada aos postos de trabalho.
 Os gatilhos para essas crises são geralmente a introdução ou consolidação de inovações na tecnologia de automação (máquina a vapor, computadores pessoais, robôs industriais, internet...)
 No final todas elas se mostraram infundadas, pelo menos no longo prazo.
 Estamos (a sociedade) agora no meio de mais uma dessas crises de ansiedade coletiva e portanto duas questões básicas se colocam: 1) Quais os gatilhos dessa nova crise enquanto fenômeno de comunicação e psique coletiva e 2) Quão fundamentada ela é na realidade (social, econômica, tecnológica)?
 Em outras palavras, o quanto ela tem de pura crise de ansiedade e quanto de preocupação racional com riscos reais.

 Minha parte nessa nossa conversa hoje é a mais fácil =) eu vou me concentrar nos aspectos tecnológicos de ambas as questões.
 Ou seja, quais os acontecimentos recentes em PD&I tecnológica que suscitaram essa nova onda de ansiedade sobre o futuro do trabalho e quais os avanços técnico-científicos que estão por trás delas.
 A parte difícil mesmo, os desdobramentos econômicos e sociais, ficam para os companheiros de painel.